 - Ampicillin, detergent and enzyme manufacturers, pharmacists and pharmaceutical workers

 - Carpenters, millers, saw-mill workers, wood finishers and machinists

-You can learn more about occupational asthma here.
+You can learn more about occupational asthma on the Canadian Centre for Occupational Health and Safety (CCOHS) website by clicking here.